Brawijaya University

 Brawijaya University (Universitas Brawijaya (Note: formerly named Universitas Kotapraja Malang as private university in 1957–1960, before changed to current name Universitas Brawijaya as public university since 1961.); ꦈꦤꦶꦮ꦳ꦼꦂꦱꦶꦠꦱ꧀ꦧꦿꦮꦶꦗꦪ abbreviated as UB (Note: UB (official), UNIBRAW or UNBRAW (less common).)), is an autonomous state university in Indonesia established on 5 January 1963, in Malang, East Java.
-The University of Brawijaya is recognized as one of the elite campuses in Indonesia and consistently ranked 5th in national level by the official release from Kemenristekdikti along with University of Indonesia (UI), Bogor Agricultural University (IPB), Gadjah Mada University (UGM), and Bandung Institute of Technology (ITB).
-In the International level, the University of Brawijaya is ranked 51st in Asia and 400th Worldwide, thus making it one of the few Indonesian universities included in the QS World University Rankings.
-Currently, UB is ranked 225th in Asia for 2023.

 Brawijaya University has 47,469 students from 18 faculties and 221 departments, ranging from the vocational, undergraduate, graduate, postgraduate, and medical specialist programs.

 There are four campuses that UB possesses, two of them are located in Malang at Veteran and Dieng, then the rest are in Kediri and Jakarta.
 The main campus is located in the western part of Malang City with the total area of 60 hectares.
 It's a very strategic location and it has a great infrastructure.
 The campus has pleasant climate with a good amount of trees and fresh air.

-Overall, University of Brawijaya owns 9,813,664 m^{2} or 981 hectares and its endowment fund reached 5.12 trillion Rupiah (US$).
-University of Brawijaya considered as the second biggest and wealthiest university in the country, after University of Indonesia (UI).